gabrielmfelix/Restricted-Null-Model/README.md

 The restricted null model is particularly useful for testing for a compound topology, i.e., a modular structure with internally nested modules.
 Our model allows comparing observed and expected values of nestedness between species of the same module (NODFsm), and between species of different modules (NODFdm).

-Functions to compute NODFsm and NODFdm have already been implemented in the [bipartite package for R](https://cran.r-project.org/web/packages/bipartite/index.html), as well as functions for drawing matrices with a compound topology.
+Functions for computing NODFsm and NODFdm have already been implemented in the [bipartite package for R](https://cran.r-project.org/web/packages/bipartite/index.html), as well as functions for drawing matrices with a compound topology.

+In this repo, we integrated all those functions aiming to make the analysis of compound topologies easier.

-The present code contains 2 functions to be used sequentially:
+In addition to functions already implemented in the package bipartite, the present code contains 3 new functions to be used sequentially:

 ## (1) PosteriorProb